CCoakley6/CSPB3308Group5/README.md

 Saturdays at 10am MST.

 # Vision Statement:
-We are creating a web application version of our own take on the game Love Letter.
+We are creating a web application version of our own take on the game Love Letter, complete with home page website, user login, and site navigation capabilities.

 # Motivation:
 To develop new skills relating to creating, hosting, and deploying a web-based application.
 We would also like to use this as a way to showcase our skills in a project portfolio for professional use.